 He adds: ‘All three destinations serve as jumping off points for the wider region.’
 Brussels becomes a gateway to western Europe – to fashionable, visitor-friendly Belgian cities Antwerp, Bruges and Ghent, or as an alternative to Paris or Amsterdam.
 Copenhagen will service the Scandinavian lands to its north, while Dublin acts as the entry point to the Republic of Ireland and Northern Ireland.

 With the new routes joining existing destinations in the UK, France, Spain, Italy, Germany, Switzerland and the Netherlands, Cathay Pacific is also keeping an eye on other potential destinations in the region.

-The high-spec A350-900 passenger aircraft that will be used on all three routes has allowed Cathay Pacific to open up ‘long, thin routes’, says Ginns, which include destinations such as Brussels, Copenhagen and Dublin.
-London Gatwick and Manchester also use the A350-900.
+The high-spec A350-900 passenger aircraft that will be used on all three routes has allowed Cathay Pacific to open up ‘long, thin routes’, says Ginns, which include destinations such as Brussels, Copenhagen, Dublin and Manchester.
 The jet, with a capacity of 280, is ‘a very useful aircraft to operate into these European points’, says Ginns.